bradyott/BradyBSEPortfolio/index.md

 # Gesture Controlled Robot Car

-This project allows users to control all movements of a robot simply by turning their hand using an accelerometer and two Bluetooth HCO5 modules to connect two Arduino computers.
-I also added an Ultrasonic sensor to the robot and an LCD screen to the joystick to create a game based on how far away the robot is from a given object.
+Users can control all movements of this robot simply by turning their hand.
+The robot utilizes an accelerometer and two Bluetooth HCO5 modules to connect the Arduino Micro on the hand controller to the Arduino Uno on the robot itself.
+Furthermore, an Ultrasonic sensor and LCD screen connect to the hand controller to create a game based on how far away the robot is from a given object.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|